MicrosoftDocs/nav-content/dynamics-nav-app/across-how-use-ocr-pdf-images-files.md

 ---
 title: Use OCR to Turn PDF into E-Invoices
-description: Describes how you can use an OCR service to convert incoming PDF or image files to electronic documents in Financials.
+description: Describes how you can use an OCR service to convert incoming PDF or image files to electronic documents in Dynamics NAV.
 documentationcenter: ''
 author: SorenGP